13335637282/MinecraftLanFireWall/README_en.md

 # LAN FireWall

-A kernel-level firewall for Minecraft Bedrock Edition LAN server advertisements.
+A kernel-level firewall for Minecraft Java Edition LAN server advertisements.
 Uses WinDivert to intercept and filter spam broadcasts that flood the in-game LAN server list.

 ## How It Works